Germany: Anti-terror data mining ruled unconstitutional | DW | 11.12.2020

 Germany's highest court ruled Friday that a law that gave systematic access by security agencies to a centralized anti-terror database is partially illegal

-The Federal Constitutional Court in Karlsruhe said that the widespread use of the stored personal data for investigation purposes since access was first granted in 2015 had been disproportionate.
+The Federal Constitutional Court in Karlsruhe said that the widespread use of the stored personal data had been disproportionate.

-However, judges said law enforcement agencies can still use the database to gather information about international terrorism and to prevent attacks.

-The anti-terror database was set up in 2007 by the Federal Criminal Police (BKA) and shared with police authorities and intelligence services of the federal and state governments.
+The anti-terror database was set up in 2007 by the Federal Criminal Police (BKA) and was later shared with police authorities and intelligence services of Germany's federal and state governments.

-The shared tool is intended to allow the rapid exchange of information to help prevent Islamist terrorist attacks.
+The joint tool is intended to allow the rapid exchange of information to help prevent Islamist terrorist attacks.

+Despite the ruling, judges said law enforcement agencies can still use the database to gather information about international terrorism and to prevent domestic atrocities.

+Earlier this year, the same court ruled that German police have too much access to personal online data.

-The court had already ruled in 2013 that the database was acceptable but demanded the law be revised to prevent several unconstitutional parts.
+The court had already ruled in 2013 that the database was lawful but demanded the law be revised to prevent several unconstitutional parts.

-But this ruling focused on a provision introduced during the reform, specifically a paragraph that permitted "extended project-related use of data."
+Friday's ruling, however, focused on a provision introduced during the earlier reform, specifically a paragraph that permitted the "extended project-related use of data."

 For this to be allowed, there must be a "solid suspicion" for criminal prosecution and only then can a "condensed factual record" be created.